ELS-RD/anonymisation/README.md

 ### TODO:

 - randomly change case of only several words in a MWE
+- group JUDGE and CLERKS in the same cat
+- switch to english type name
 - test if unknown entity match an existing one (A in B)
 - RG number
 - Court formation